-Your doctor can diagnose COVID-19 pneumonia based on your symptoms and lab test results.
+Your doctor can diagnose COVID-19 pneumonia based on your symptoms and imaging studies (x-rays)>

 Blood tests may also show signs of COVID-19 pneumonia.
 These include low lymphocytes and elevated C-reactive protein (CRP).
 Your blood may also be low in oxygen.
 A chest CT scan may show patchy areas of damage in both your lungs.
 Doctors call this “ground glass.”